 Jérôme Philippe leads Freshfields’ antitrust, competition and trade group in Paris.
 Before joining the firm in 2002, Jérôme was head of the Office of Mergers and State Aid at the French competition authority (DGCCRF).

 He advises primarily on French and EU merger control, cartel law, dominance cases, state aid and regulatory matters.
-He represents clients before the French Competition Council, the DGCCRF, the European Commission, the European Court of Justice and the French courts.
+He represents clients before the French Competition Authority, the DGCCRF, the European Commission, the European Court of Justice and the French courts.

 This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.